SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

 objects.
 The :mat:class:`~+WecOptTool.SeaState` class allows the user to manipulate the given spectra to the requirements of the experiment.
-Automatically, the weighting parameter ``mu`` will be set to unity when multiple sea-states are given with ``mu`` undefined.
+Automatically, the weighting parameter ``mu`` will be set to unity when multiple sea states are given with ``mu`` undefined.
 In this example, frequencies that have less than 1% of the maximum spectral density are also removed, (using the ``"trimFrequencies"`` option) to increase the speed of computation with minimal loss of accuracy.
 See the